zendesk/redux-api-status/readme.md

 - redux

 **Optional**
-- redux-thunk Although you can use the raw actions, the `fetchAction` thunk is provided
+- redux-thunk Although you can use the raw actions, the `trackApi` thunk is provided

 ### 2. Install the library
 ```sh